remix-run/remix/docs/future/spa-mode.md

 **3. Update `entry.server.tsx`**

-In your `app/entry.server.tsx` file, you'll want to take the Remix-rendered HTML and insert it into your static `app/index.html` file.
+In your `app/entry.server.tsx` file, you'll want to take the Remix-rendered HTML and insert it into your static `app/index.html` file placeholder.
+You'll also want to stop pre-pending the `<!DOCTYPE html>` declaration like the default `entry.server.tsx` file does since that should be in your `app/index.html` file).

 ```tsx filename=app/entry.server.tsx
 import fs from "node:fs";